Machete Kills: Production

 On June 10, 2012, Rodriguez announced that principal photography for Machete Kills had begun.
 Principal photography took only 29 days, as shooting wrapped on July 28, 2012.

 The film was produced by Robert Rodriguez, as well as Aaron Kaufman and Iliana Nikolic, through their QuickDraw Productions, Sergei Bespalov of Aldamisa Films, Alexander Rodnyansky of AR Films, and Rick Schwartz of Overnight Productions.

 Lindsay Lohan, who played April Booth in the first film, did not appear in this installment.
 Rodriguez said that he liked Lohan's character but she "didn't fit into the story".

-The film has Charlie Sheen credited under his birth name Carlos Estévez.
-Expected to be a one-time move, it was Sheen's idea to use his birth name for the film, due to the film's Hispanic theme.
-The trailer and opening credits for the film use an "and introducing..." tag when showing Sheen's birth name.

 Promotion

 On October 9, 2013, Lady Gaga's Vevo released a lyric video for "Aura", a song from her third studio album Artpop, to promote the film.

 Release

 Theatrical

 Machete Kills was released theatrically in the United States on October 11, 2013, by Open Road Pictures; the film's release date was initially set for September 13, but was pushed back to avoid competition with Insidious: Chapter 2.